aerojag/nonlinear-structures/README.md

 - **code/**: This directory contains the Python code used for conducting simulations, analysing data, and generating results for the thesis.

-- **data/**: Here, you can find any relevant data or datasets used in your research, if applicable.
+- **resources/**: Here, you can find any relevant data or datasets, if applicable, as well as other non-Python files.

-- **results/**: This directory holds the results and visualisations obtained from the simulations and analyses.
+- **results/**: This directory holds the results and visualisations obtained from some example simulations.

-- **documentation/**: You may include documentation or user guides for running your code or reproducing your research.
+- **documentation/**: Includes documentation or user guides to run the code and reproduce the results.

 ## How to Use